Next Steps for First Time Students

 Students are responsible for setting up delegated access in LionPATH and for determining which areas the individual can access.

-For help on how to use delegated access,.
+For help on how to use delegated access, visit the "Using Delegated Access" online tutorial.

 To log in, access the Guardian Delegation Login page.